chevron_left Health risks

 How can you prevent typhoid fever?

 Vaccination, which consists of an injection, provides 70% protection against typhoid fever.
 The protective effect of the vaccine lasts for three years.
 Maintaining good hygiene practices is always important.
-Here are some recommendations: Avoid drinking tap water; use bottled water that is sealed and has not been opened before.
-Avoid ice cubes and dairy products like ice cream or yogurt drinks.
-Do not eat raw vegetables, salads, or unpeeled fruit; peel fruit yourself.
-Only consume well-cooked or thoroughly fried meat, fish, or shellfish.
+Here are some recommendations:

 More information

-If you would like to know more about typhoid fever, please visit the RIVM information page here: Typhoid Fever | RIVM.
+If you’d like to learn more about typhoid fever, please check out the RIVM information page here: Typhoid Fever | RIVM.